pattonsgirl/CEG2410/Projects/Project1/README.md

 ## Part 4 - Research

+1. Domain name registration
-- Research a registrar you would use to claim a domain name
+    - Select a registrar you would use to register a domain name
+    - Describe what steps would be needed to associate the domain name with your web server
+2. Certificate Authority Validation
-- Research a CA you would use if creating a public certificate & the type of validation
+    - Select a CA you would use to validate your site & generate a certificate
+    - Describe what is needed for validation

 ## Part 5 - Resources Used